mdp/docker-tor-hidden-services/README.md

-# Docker tor hidden services
+# A docker container for exposing docker services via Tor

 Lovingly forked from @patrickod